Priscilla Presley: Acting career

-In 1988, Presley starred opposite Leslie Nielsen in The Naked Gun: From the Files of Police Squad! as Jane Spencer.
-Critic Roger Ebert praised Presley's performance, saying her "light comic touch" helped balance out the film's more over-the-top humor.
-She would go on to act in the next two movies in the series: The Naked Gun 2½: The Smell of Fear (1991) and Naked Gun 33⅓: The Final Insult (1994).
-All three films performed solidly at the box office.
+In 1988, Priscilla starred opposite Leslie Nielsen in The Naked Gun: From the Files of Police Squad! as Jane Spencer.
+Critic Roger Ebert praised her performance, noting that her "light comic touch" helped balance the film's broader humor.
+She appeared in the next three films in the series: The Naked Gun 2½: The Smell of Fear (1991), Naked Gun 33⅓: The Final Insult (1994), and The Naked Gun (2025).
+All performed well at the box office.
 In between, she acted in The Adventures of Ford Fairlane (1990) with Andrew Dice Clay.
-During the mid-to-late-1990s she made guest appearances on the hit television shows Melrose Place, Touched by an Angel, and Spin City.
+During the mid-to-late-1990s, she made guest appearances on Melrose Place, Touched by an Angel, and Spin City.

-Presley made her pantomime debut in Snow White and the Seven Dwarfs at the New Wimbledon Theatre, Wimbledon, London, during Christmas of 2012, starring opposite Warwick Davis.
-She reprised her role of the Wicked Queen at the Manchester Opera House in 2014.
+Priscilla made her pantomime debut in Snow White and the Seven Dwarfs at the New Wimbledon Theatre in London during Christmas 2012, starring opposite Warwick Davis.
+She reprised her role as the Wicked Queen at the Manchester Opera House in 2014.

-A biopic focusing on her relationship with Elvis, Priscilla was directed by Sofia Coppola.
+A biopic focusing on her relationship with Presley, Priscilla, was directed by Sofia Coppola.
+It is based on her memoir Elvis and Me, and she served as executive producer.

 Charity work and activism

-Since 2003, Presley has been the Ambassador of the Dream Foundation, a Santa Barbara-based wish-granting organization for terminally ill adults and their families.
+Since 2003, Priscilla has been the Ambassador of the Dream Foundation, a Santa Barbara-based wish-granting organization for terminally ill adults and their families.

-Priscilla Presley joined the Church of Scientology along with her daughter after Elvis's death.
+Priscilla joined the Church of Scientology with her daughter after Presley's death.
 In 2006, she helped inaugurate Narconon's Stonehawk Rehabilitation Center in Michigan.
-When Lisa Marie left Scientology by 2016, it was reported that Priscilla had also distanced herself from the church at the same time, however, in October 2017 Priscilla Presley's representative denied that she had left the church.
+When Lisa Marie left Scientology in 2016, reports suggested Priscilla had also distanced herself, though in October 2017 her representative denied she had left.

-In 2013, Presley spoke out against a 2013 agricultural gag law that would have criminalized unauthorized filming or recording on farms.
-In a letter to Tennessee Governor Bill Haslam she spoke of her and Elvis's love of horses and expressed concerns that the bill would hinder animal cruelty investigations and reduce protections for horses and other farm animals.
+In 2013, Priscilla spoke out against an agricultural gag law that would have criminalized unauthorized filming or recording on farms.
+In a letter to Tennessee Governor Bill Haslam, she cited her and Presley's love of horses and expressed concern that the bill would hinder animal‑cruelty investigations and reduce protections for horses and other farm animals.

 Honors

-Presley was conferred the degree of Doctor of Humanities by Rhodes College in 1998.
-She was named godmother of the largest river steamboat ever built, American Queen, christened April 27, 2012 at its home port in Memphis.
-The AutoZone Liberty Bowl chose her as its 2018 Distinguished Citizen Award winner.
-On July 22, 2022, Theatre Memphis honored her contributions to Memphis art and tourism with a gala, "Honoring Priscilla Presley: The Artist, The Woman", featuring more than a dozen speakers and a live musical tribute.
-She has a square named after her in Egersund, Norway – "Priscilla Presleys plass".
-The area is in the street outside the house where her grandfather was born in 1899, and lived.
-In 2025, Presley was honored with Tennessee's highest civilian award for her contributions to the state's cultural heritage and her role in preserving Graceland as a historic landmark.
+Priscilla received an honorary Doctor of Humanities degree from Rhodes College in 1998.
+She was named godmother of the largest river steamboat ever built, American Queen, christened on April 27, 2012, at its home port in Memphis.
+The AutoZone Liberty Bowl selected her as its 2018 Distinguished Citizen Award recipient.
+On July 22, 2022, Theatre Memphis honored her contributions to Memphis art and tourism with a gala titled "Honoring Priscilla Presley: The Artist, The Woman", featuring more than a dozen speakers and a live musical tribute.
+She has a square named after her in Egersund, Norway, "Priscilla Presleys plass", located outside the house where her grandfather was born in 1899.
+In 2025, she received Tennessee's highest civilian award for her contributions to the state's cultural heritage and her role in preserving Graceland as a historic landmark.